robdodson/itshackademic/static/codelabs/4-polymer-drive-client/6-logged-in.md

 Unfortunately, the app doesn't provide much space to drag and drop files just yet.

-&rarr; Add the following code inside the `<style>` tag to improve how the drag and drop area looks:
+&rarr; Add the following code to `drive-app.css` to improve how the drag and drop area looks:

     #dropzone {
       -moz-border-radius: 5px;